 Ho Chi Minh City (Saigon), Vietnam

-Ho Chi Minh Square (and that’s the man in the middle) and City hall.
+Ho Chi Minh Square (and that’s Ho Chi Minh in the middle) and City hall.
 Photo by Brian Snelson.

-Visiting Ho Chi Minh City (aka HCMC or Saigon)
+Why visit Ho Chi Minh City (aka Saigon or HCMC)

 Ho Chi Minh City, originally named Saigon by French occupying forces in the 1860s, is the wild child of Vietnam – buzzing, brashly modern, colourful and occasionally tiresome.